BestGuide is reader supported and may earn affiliate commission. Learn More.

 Personal Loan

 A personal loan is the cleanest financing option for most hot tub buyers.
 You borrow a fixed amount at a fixed rate, make equal monthly payments, and pay no origination fee, no prepayment penalty, and no retroactive charges.
-According to LendingTree, LightStream offers personal loans specifically for hot tub financing with APRs ranging from 6.99% to 21.19% with AutoPay, with the lowest rates reserved for borrowers with excellent credit.
+The best personal loans offer hot tub financing with fixed APRs, the lowest reserved for borrowers with excellent credit, typically starting in the 6–7% range.
 For a $12,000 premium hot tub financed at 7% over 60 months, the monthly payment works out to approximately $238, with $2,254 in total interest over the life of the loan, according to PrimeRates analysis.

 A practical advantage that most buyers overlook: arriving at the dealer with a personal loan pre-approval in hand positions you as a cash buyer.
 Dealers save 3% to 8% in financing partner fees on cash transactions.
 That savings is often negotiable as a discount on the purchase price, partially or fully offsetting your interest costs.